Advanced Guide to Lightroom 4

 - Print Resolution.
 Another look at the right resolution at which to print your images

 - Print.
 A comparison Black & White print 'test' using regular ColorSync printing vs. Epson's Advanced Black & White mode

 - RGB readout in Soft Proofing.
 Yes, Lightroom 4 shows 0 to 255 RGB levels in Soft Proofing instead of percentages.

 - Web.
 A look at some of the Flash-based web galleries available in Lightroom 4

 - The Wrap.
 Michael & Jeff discuss Process 2012 and its greater processing requirements.
 How to optimize your setup for the new demands of Lightroom 4.
 (As they enjoy a margarita overlooking San Miguel de Allende, Mexico...)

 The Luminous Landscape Advanced Guide to Lightroom 4 is a comprehensive video tutorial covering all the new & key features of Lightroom 4.

-The format is High Definition 720P video suitable for playback on a modern computer with powerful graphics card.
-The files will import directly into iTunes for viewing on an iPad at its maximum supported resolution: 720P at 24 fps.
+The format is High Definition 720P video suitable for playback on a modern computer with powerful graphics card or on an iPad.

 The Luminous Landscape Guide to Lightroom 4 is made up of 50 separate video files.
 Each is titled and numbered.
 The QuickTime .mov files use 'chapter markers' for easy navigation to specific points; chapters are a feature of QuickTime Player and may not be visible in other media players.